Nokia’s international network grows

 Nokia is co-operating closely with T-Mobile, which plans to launch 5G nationwide in the United States by 2020.
 In particular, T-Mobile plans to utilise all of its spectrum resources aligned with Nokia’s strategy to include low-bands such as 600MHz in 5G development.

-“This collaboration to maximise spectrum is a very exciting development, and is a strong example of Nokia’s commitment to supporting its customers’ ambitions to create new capabilities to make 5G a reality, connecting everything to everything,” says Marc Rouanne, president of mobile networks for Nokia.
+“This collaboration to maximise spectrum is a very exciting development, and is a strong example of Nokia’s commitment to supporting its customers’ ambitions to create new capabilities to make 5G a reality, connecting everything to everything,” says Marc Rouanne, president of mobile networks for Nokia, in a release.

 Meanwhile, Nokia is also working together with Zain Saudi Arabia to enhance experiences for pilgrims during the Umrah and Hajj pilgrimages to Mecca in Saudi Arabia.
 Deploying Nokia’s Multiaccess Edge Computing (MEC) allows pilgrims access to specific applications on their mobile devices, even at such high-traffic events.